urbit/docs/userspace/tudumvc/updating-the-agent.md

 ~&  >  "Task {<task-text>} marked {<done-state>}"
 `state(tasks (~(put by tasks) id.action [task-text done-state]))
 ```
-`%mark-complete` marks an existing task from the state `tasks` map as complete.
-It takes an argument of an `id=@ud` which should be one of the existing tasks `id`s in the map.
+`%mark-complete` marks an existing task from the state `tasks` `map` as complete.
+It takes an argument of an `id=@ud` which should be one of the existing tasks `id`s in the `map`.

-This works almost identically to `%remove-task`, except that it only changes the `done`ness of a given task using `put:by` to replace the existing `done` value with the _opposite_ of the current `done` value.
-In the TodoMVC app, you can click the done button to mark an incomplete task as complete, and also click the done button of a _complete_ task to mark it _incomplete_.
-Allowing our app to automatically alternate between those solves for this functionality.
+This is practically similar to `%remove-task`, except it only changes the `done`ness of a given task using `+put:by` to replace the existing `done` value with the _opposite_ of the current `done` value.
+In the TodoMVC app, the user clicsk the done button to mark an incomplete task as complete, and also clicks the done button of a _complete_ task to mark it _incomplete_.
+Programming the %gall agent to automatically alternate between those solves for this functionality.

-`%tudumvc` performs this alternation of completeness function by creating a face of `done-state` and setting it equal to the _opposite_ of the current `done` state, using [`?!`](https://urbit.org/docs/reference/hoon-expressions/rune/wut/#wutzap) only _after_ we've confirmed that the `id` key actually exists.
+`%tudumvc` performs this alternation of completeness function by creating a face of `done-state` and setting it equal to the _opposite_ of the current `done` state, using [`?!`](https://urbit.org/docs/reference/hoon-expressions/rune/wut/#wutzap) only _after_ confirming that the `id` key actually exists.

-Try it in dojo a few times, using something like `:tudumvc &tudumvc-action [%mark-complete 1]`:
+In dojo, the command `:tudumvc &tudumvc-action [%mark-complete 1]` results in the following behavior:
 ```hoon
 >   "Task 'example task' marked %.y"
 > :tudumvc &tudumvc-action [%mark-complete 1]